smartcontractkit/x402-cre-price-alerts/book/src/workshop/chapter-3-building-blocks.md

 # Chapter 3: Building Blocks - A Progressive Journey

 Welcome!
 In this chapter, we'll build our CRE workflow step by step, starting from scratch.
-We'll begin with the simplest Capabilityand gradually add more complexity.
+We'll begin with the simplest Capability and gradually add more complexity.
 By the end, you'll have a complete understanding of how CRE workflows work.

 ## Starting Your CRE Project